-Want to share your Linux system's information with someone else over the internet, but don't want to search for and type in all the details one by one?
-Don't worry, as there exists a command line tool - dubbed Neofetch - that'll present all the information you require on the terminal itself.
+Want to share the specifics of your Linux system with someone else via the internet but don't want to go through the trouble of searching for and typing in each detail one by one?
+Don't worry; there's a command-line program called Neofetch that will display all of the information you need right on the terminal.

 Get system information using Neofetch